deividdc2005/Option_Pricing/README.md

 - Implemented Black-Scholes and Monte Carlo simulations from scratch in Python
 - Visualized stock price simulations using Geometric Brownian Motion
 - Compared analytical and simulation-based pricing results
-- Documented theory and formulas for MFE/quant interviews

 ### Visuals